py-pdf/pypdf/docs/user/adding-pdf-annotations.md

 ## Popup

-Manage the Popup windows for markups. looks like this:
+Manage the Popup windows for markups, looks like this:

 ![](annotation-popup.png)